Kingston FURY Beast RGB installed in a PC with blue glow from the top of the module

 Building a computer for the first time is a daunting task.
 With so many components and specifications to keep track of, knowing what to look for in a purchase can be tough.
 Graphics cards and processors usually steal the limelight, but if you want your games to load and run smoothly, knowing what RAM to buy is just as important.

-High-quality RAM will help your games load levels and effects faster, letting you cut down the time spent waiting and get straight into action.
-If you like to run software in the background while you game, having more RAM is crucial.
-Programs like Google Chrome are extremely RAM hungry so if you want to watch videos or check social media as you game then you’re going to need some extra RAM.
-Kingston produces top-of-the-line, affordable gaming RAM to keep your PC in peak form.
+RAM will help your games load levels and effects faster, letting you cut down the time spent waiting and get straight into the action.
+If you like to multi-task and run applications in the background while you game, having more RAM is essential.
+Programs like Google Chrome are notoriously RAM hungry, so if you want to watch videos/live streams or check social media as you game, then you’re going to need more RAM.
+Kingston produces top-of-the-line yet affordable RAM to keep your PC in peak form.
 In this guide, we’ll break down exactly what you need to know and understand as a first-time RAM buyer.

 What is RAM?